 The Company entered into an agreement (the "Sinomine Agreement") with Sinomine (Hong Kong) Rare Metals Resources Co Limited ("Sinomine") on December 15, 2021 which provides for an equity financing and an agreement to negotiate an offtake agreement with Sinomine.
-As a result of the agreement, the Company subsequently issued to Sinomine 7,500,000 units at \$0.20 per unit for gross proceeds of \$1,500,000.
+As a result of the agreement, the Company issued to Sinomine 7,500,000 units at \$0.20 per unit for gross proceeds of \$1,500,000.
 Each unit consists of one common share of the Company and one share purchase warrant.
 Each warrant entitles the holder to purchase one common share for a period of three years at a price of \$0.40.
-The Company entered into an offtake agreement with Sinomine subsequent to February 28, 2022 (Note 14).